Helsinki, Finland

 Strategically, Sveaborg served to prevent the tsars' armed forces from acquiring a base position on the beaches from where persistent artillery bombardment would make it possible to take Helsinki.

-In 1755, more than seven thousand Swedish soldiers stationed in the Finland participated in the work.
-Two years later, Swedish involvement in the intricate Seven Years War, against Great Britain, Prussia and Portugal (for a change on the Russian side) he suspended it.
+In 1755, more than seven thousand Swedish soldiers stationed in Finland participated in the work.
+Two years later, Swedish involvement in the intricate Seven Years' War against Great Britain, Prussia and Portugal (for a change on the Russian side) he suspended it.
 The alliance quickly proved as cynical as it was short.

-Despite defeat in the Seven Years' War, just a quarter of a century later, the Russians took advantage of an autocratic and reckless provocation by the King of Sweden to go on the attack.
-Against the will of the people and the opposition, Gustavo III planned the destruction of the Russian Baltic fleet and the taking of Saint Petersburg.
+Despite the defeat in the Seven Years' War, just a quarter of a century later, the Russians took advantage of an autocratic and incautious provocation from the King of Sweden to go on the attack.

 Suomenlinna Corner, Helsinki, Finland